Raise a toast to the 15 most expensive wines in the world

 Chateau Lafite 1869

 The bidding war for the Chateau Lafite 1869 in Hong Kong in 2010 remains a fascinating event in the circuit of the most expensive wines.
-Three of these bottles were lapped up for USD 230,000 each at a Sotheby’s auction by an anonymous Asian buyer.
+Three of these bottles were lapped up for USD 230,000 (over INR 1.90 crore) each at a Sotheby’s auction by an anonymous Asian buyer.

 Pauillac, in the Médoc wine region, offers the best-suited conditions that make the winery at Château Lafite-Rothschild globally renowned.
 The gravel from the nearby Gironde River provides the ideal setting for the perfect grape juice to be extracted from ripened Cabernet Sauvignon fruits.